+Proteus~\cite{wails-proteus-foci23} provides a protobuf-like language to remotely run user-defined protocols on bridge relays.
+Proteus shares similar observations and benefits as FAN and Bento, and like Bento, its different approach makes it an interesting and independent research direction to pursue.

-Regarding Anonymous Communication, Rochet and Pereira~\cite{dropping-pets2018} called for the existence of a fundamental trade-off between security and protocol flexibility.
-This work shows how a software architecture change can get us more control while removing protocol tolerance, enabling a realistic solution against the Dropmark attack, and potentially many other benefits.
-The Vanguards addon~\cite{vanguards-announce} produced by the Tor project reacted to the research in~\cite{dropping-pets2018} by enabling restrictive protocol policies, killing any circuit receiving an unknown cell.
+Rochet and Pereira~\cite{dropping-pets2018} established that protocol flexibility could be leveraged to perform traffic correlation.
+We build upon their work and show how a software architecture change can allow us more control while removing protocol tolerance, enabling a realistic solution against the Dropmark attack, and open new research perspectives.
+The Vanguards addon~\cite{vanguards-announce} produced by the Tor project reacted to the research in~\cite{dropping-pets2018} by enabling restrictive protocol policies, tearing down any circuit receiving an unknown cell.
 We argue that this choice would force the Tor project to negotiate any new feature and wait a long time to deploy them (until most of the relays are upgraded) or force periodic global exclusions of relays, which would damage the network diversity and throughput.